 Another squadron was sent to the area the next day, but the buoys had been picked up and a fishing boat was seen making its way to shore.
 Since communication between the Air Corps and Navy was poor, no ship was sent to the area to intercept the boat.
 It was at that time the decision was made to build up the American military presence in the Philippines.

-The battalion traveled west by train to San Francisco.
+The battalion traveled west – over four different train routes – to San Francisco.
 Arriving there, they were taken by the ferry, by the U.S.A.T.
 General Frank M. Coxe, to Angel Island in San Francisco Bay.
 At Ft.
 McDowell, they were given physicals and inoculated by the battalion’s medical detachment.
 Those men found to have a minor medical condition were held back and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd and had a two-day layover, so the soldiers were given shore leave so they could see the island.